michaelwahyudin/trial-mk2/README.md

         5. semantic
         6. use tag for img link etc
 - [ ] Responsive Design
+        1. css media querries up to 375px
+        2. adaptive screen for both text and img
 - [ ] Documentation
 - [ ] Deployment
 - [ ] http://mypixiv.online/ is online